2 Cookin Mamas

 • Bake for 10-12 minutes.

-• White baking, prepare sugar glaze.
+• White baking, prepare lemon glaze.

 • In a medium bowl, stir together sugar, heavy cream and lemon juice.
 Add more sugar or cream to get a nice spreading consistency.